anira-project/anira/docs/sphinx/custom_backends.rst

 - ``anira_custom_engine_create(&desc, &engine, &err)`` copies the descriptor (within ``struct_size``, with its strings) into a refcounted **engine object**.
-The object is what the engine *is*: anira recognises the same engine by it, and shares prepared models between handlers that run it (below).
+The object is what the engine *is*: anira recognises the same engine by it, and shares loaded models between handlers that run it (below).
 - ``anira_pipeline_add_engine(pipe, id, engine, &err)`` adds the engine to a pipeline under an **id**, which is how the pipeline's model entries name it.
 The id belongs to the pipeline, not